Coneriys/apache4/docs/content/user-guides/cert-manager.md

 To use this certificate with an IngressRoute, the [Kubernetes CRD](../../providers/kubernetes-crd) provider has to be enabled.

-!!! info Traefik Helm Chart
+!!! info apache4 Helm Chart

-    This provider is enabled by default in the Traefik Helm Chart.
+    This provider is enabled by default in the apache4 Helm Chart.

 !!! example "Route with this Certificate"

     ```yaml tab="IngressRoute"
-    apiVersion: traefik.io/v1alpha1
+    apiVersion: apache4.io/v1alpha1
     kind: IngressRoute
     metadata:
       name: domain